mozilla-services/autograph/docs/architecture.rst

 * An attacker who is in position to compromise the physical infrastructure where Autograph is operated can dump key material from memory.
-Signers that utilize an HSM a protected against this attack.
+Signers that utilize an HSM are protected against this attack.

 * An attacker who gains access to encrypted configurations and is in a position to access the decryption service (which uses Sops) can steal key material without